Deejpotter/cyd-lvgl-template/README.md

 ## Overview

-This is a template that can be used to create a project for the JC2432W328R (AKA the Cheap Yellow Display) ESP32 board.
+This is a template that can be used to create a project for the JC2432W328R (AKA the Cheap Yellow Display) ESP32 board, as well as the JC2432W328C and JC4827W543R.
 The project is designed to initialize the display, touch screen, and lvgl interface.
 The user interface is built using LVGL.
 The code is uploaded to the CYD using PlatformIO.

 The rest of the project is up to you!
 You can add your own logic, events, and UI elements to create a custom project.